MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 > GCA can be installed on a different Windows machine and need not be on the same machine as that of the On-premises server.
 The machine can help generate App ID and secret which can be used for the setup.
 You must ensure that the GCA machine is on during the crawling.
 > You may find answers to common GCA realted questions in [FAQ section](https://learn.microsoft.com/en-us/microsoftsearch/frequently-asked-questions#microsoft-graph-connector-agent-gca-specific)

-### 4. Confluence On-prem Plugin -
+### 4. Install the Confluence On-prem Plugin -

-Before proceeding, ensure that Microsoft Graph Connectors Confluence On-prem Plugin is installed.
+Verify that the Microsoft Graph Connectors Confluence On-prem Plugin is installed.
 You do not need to install the plugin for each confluence connector; if it is already installed in your Confluence instance, you can skip this step for subsequent Confluence on-prem connections.

    - Download the app from [Microsoft Graph Connectors Confluence On-prem Plugin | Atlassian Marketplace](https://marketplace.atlassian.com/apps/1234846?tab=overview&hosting=datacenter).
    - Log in to your confluence system